fidelite123/interactive_photo_gallery/README.md

 - challenges: Contains the coding challenge solutions.
 - gallery: Contains everything related to the interactive photo gallery.
   - css: Contains the CSS file for styling.
-  - js/: Contains the JavaScript file for interactivity.
+  - js/: Contains the JavaScript file for interactivity and array containing gallery data and call function to create garelly cards on page load.
   - images: Contains the images used in the gallery.
-  - index.html: The main HTML file for the gallery.
+  - gallery.html: The link for css and javascript, and gallery section also div where gallery card will be injected by javascript.
-- README.md: Documentation for the project.
+- README.md: file that contain necessary information needed to understand the interactive photo gallery project.

 Contact